 In case of success, Ogmios / the node returns an empty response.
 Otherwise, it returns an error with some details about what went wrong.
 Clients must thereby know how to construct valid transactions.

-The local tx-submission protocol is the simplest one in appearance.
-It nevertheless a quite extensive knowledge of the on-chain data-types used by Cardano.
+The transaction submission protocol is the simplest one in appearance.
+It nevertheless requires a quite extensive knowledge of the on-chain data-types used by Cardano.
 Indeed, the protocol in itself is straightforward so long as you already know how to produce and sign a transaction.

 This guide doesn’t cover the creation and serialization of Cardano transactions.
 This is a rather vast topic and there is a handful of tools out there to help on the matter already, in particular: